 Did You Know?

 Periodontal disease correlates with many risk factors aside, including poor brushing and flossing habits.
 Systemic diseases, as well as conditions like diabetes and AIDS, may increase your risk of developing gingivitis or periodontitis.
 Other potential contributing factors include stress, genetics, crowded teeth, faulty dental restorations, and the use of certain medications that may cause dry mouth.
 The Centers for Disease Control reports that women are also at an increased risk for periodontal disease during periods of hormonal change, like menopause or pregnancy.

 Frequently Asked Questions:

 Any of the previously described symptoms could indicate you have gingivitis or periodontitis.
 However, the only way to be certain about whether you have periodontal disease is with a professional evaluation by your dentist.
 Be aware that periodontal disease can be asymptomatic, so it’s important to visit your dentist for a thorough exam and cleaning at least two times each year.

 What will my Ahwatukee dentist do if I am diagnosed with periodontal disease?

 Treatment varies depending on the severity of the gingivitis or periodontitis.
 Less serious cases of periodontal disease usually demand a thorough cleaning and topical antibiotics.
 Unfortunately, advanced infections in periodontal tissue require more invasive treatment.
 This may mean flap surgery or bone and gum grafting.

 Will I need to do anything to prevent periodontal disease from returning?

-Yes.
-Periodontal disease can reoccur – especially if you do not make any changes to your brushing and flossing habits.
-By brushing after every meal, flossing once daily, avoiding tobacco, and getting frequent professional dental cleanings and dental exams from your Ahwatukee dentist, you could help prevent periodontal disease from returning in the future.
+Periodontal disease can reoccur.
+That becomes more likely without substantial improvements to brushing and flossing habits.
+Best practices often include brushing after every meal, flossing once daily, avoiding tobacco and frequent professional dental cleanings and dental exams.
+Taken together, all of these strategies can help prevent periodontal disease from returning in the future.